 All members of staff, volunteers and governors will know how to identify pupils who may be being harmed and then how to respond to a pupil who discloses abuse, or where others raise concerns about them.
-Our staff will be familiar with procedures to be followed.
+Our staff will

 Staff who regularly come into contact with children are aware of the DfE guidance 'What to do if you're worried a child is being abused'.
 Staff understand that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
 Individual indicators will rarely, in isolation, provide conclusive evidence of abuse.
 They should be viewed as part of a jigsaw, and each small piece of information will help the DSL to decide how to proceed.